 Thomas Gad’s brand model helps to get to the DNA of what makes up each unique brand.
-If racial equality isn’t perceived as a priority by the staff or customers of an organization, it will be clear as the brand mind space is mapped out.
+If racial equity isn’t perceived as a priority by the staff or customers of an organization, it will be clear as the brand mind space is mapped out.

 According to Gad, “The brand, as I define it, is your company’s differentiation code.
 It is a code as vital, as powerful, as universal, and as unique as DNA.
 The vast majority of the DNA code in human beings is identical.
 Difference is created by a very small percentage of our personal DNA.
 This is also the case with most products, services, and companies.
 There are very small differences between competitors in most businesses.
 The similarities are much greater than the differences.
 But a small amount of differentiation is enough not only to produce very different human personalities, but also to do the same with branded products, services, and companies.”

 How your organization responds to addressing racial equity as a part of your brand is critical to your future success.